ammen99/wayfire-tests/README.md

 Many of the actions we would like to test, even simpler ones like resizing a view, basically involve half of the codebase in one way or another.
 Individual steps can be unit-tested, of course, but the majority of Wayfire's bugs stem from unwanted/unplanned interactions between components.
 These interactions are usually spread out in time and involve one or more actual clients.
-An additional problem with unit-tests is that they cannot be used to effectively see the graphical output of Wayfire, which is of course the most important output for a wayland compositor.
+An additional problem with unit tests is that they cannot be used to effectively see the graphical output of Wayfire, which is of course the most important output for a wayland compositor.
 This renders unit tests insufficient for Wayfire, although they are still used where they make sense (e.g. wf-config, wf-touch, transactions API).